Trendyol/ios-guidelines/code_style_guideline/code_style_guideline.md

 }
 ```

-**Note:** Place constants within extensions of classes, and ensure the class extension is not marked as access control.
+**Note:** Place constants within extensions of classes, and ensure the class extension is not marked with any access control.
 Reference: [Extension Access Control](#4-extensionaccesscontrol)

 **Preferred**:
 ```swift